 Students will examine energy transfers and transformations and how the motion of objects can be described and predicted using the laws of physics.

 Students will study evolution and how heritable characteristics involve DNA and genes.

 Students will examine the science of molecular structure which aids in the understanding of chemical reactions.

 Students will study the universe and global systems.

 Biology - B Science and a C English

-Chemistry - B Science, B General Mathematics and a C English
+Chemistry - B Science, B General Mathematics, and C English

-Physics - B Science, B General Mathematics and a C English
+Physics - B Science, B General Mathematics and C English

 |Science in Practice - no prerequisite

 National Science Week